 Once your step is created, you can define the action that users must complete.
 Click “Create Action” and give your action a title [23].
 The action configuration panel will open to the right.

-Actions are used to collect structured input, such as ratings, categorial values, text, or tags, at a specific point of your workflow.
+Actions are used to collect structured input, such as ratings, categorial values, text, or tags, at a specific point of your process.
 Within the action configuration, you can select any property defined in the element configuration.

 Start by giving a title to your action.
 Within the same configuration panel, you can also name the users who will be able to perform the action, i.e., fill in the components in the form [25].
 You can also choose whether they should receive an email notification when the action becomes active.
 If needed, you can add a short custom message to the email [26].